 The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 The content of your wallet begins the home buying process.
 To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Stuart, Florida.

 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with the majority of people normally having a score of 600.
 Since we've experienced an economic downturn, however, some people have seen their score lowered as a result of underemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the pieces in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many late payments have you made?
+- Payment History — How many months do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?